-For P-MP services the 10, 15 and 20 MHz channelling arrangements in section 2.1 apply.
+For PMP services the 10, 15 and 20 MHz channelling arrangements in section 2.1 apply.

 Assignment Priority

-When assigning 10 MHz P-MP channels, co-ordination on channels 1 and 4 should be attempted before attempting coordination on channels 2 or 3.
+When assigning 10 MHz PMP channels, co-ordination on channels 1 and 4 should be attempted before attempting coordination on channels 2 or 3.

 These rules are aimed at maximising protection of radar receivers operating in the centre of the band while maximising spectrum availability for other prospective licensees (including new radar services).
 Alternative ways of assigning spectrum can be considered on a case-by-case bases by the ACMA where it is deemed to improve the efficiency in use and allocation of spectrum.
 Request should be sent to FAC policy exemptions (email: FACPolicyExemptions@acma.gov.au) at the ACMA.